surlykke/Go-Generics-with-constraints/README.md

 A constraint may declare _at most_ one set of underlying types, and absence of an underlying type declaration means that _any_ underlying type is allowed.

-Underlying type may be one of Go's predeclared boolean, string, numeric or string types, or it may be a struct, slice, channel, array, pointer or function type.
+The underlying types in the declaration may be one of Go's predeclared boolean, string, numeric or string types, or it may be a struct, slice, channel, array, pointer or function type.

 Declaration of underlying types may _not_ be combined with field declarations:
 If you define a field constraint you implicitly restrict the